VideoChat-M1: Collaborative Policy Planning for Video Understanding via Multi-Agent Reinforcement Learning¶

 Overall Architecture¶

-VideoChat-M1 consists of two core components: the Collaborative Policy Planning (CPP) inference paradigm and the Multi-Agent Reinforcement Learning (MARL) training framework.
+VideoChat-M1 consists of two core components: the Collaborative Policy Planning (CPP) inference paradigm and the Multi-Agent Reinforcement Learning (MARL) training method.

 Key Designs¶